THEjoezack/chess-squad/README.md

 * npm start

 ### TODO:
-* Hook up chess rules engine
+* How to decide which move to make?
-* Setup testing
+* Allow custom board setup
-* Setup basic game of chess vs computer
+* Screens for creating squads
-* Screens for creating squads, choosing opponent
+* Ability to save squads
-* Ability to save squads and compete against other people
+* Compete against other people

 ### Far future
 * Different game modes